 Where history, collections, and good books meet, you'll find our brand new TVHS Book Club, generously funded by Humanities New York.

-Join us for our first mMembers-only book club facilitated by Dr. Tara Rider, PhD of Stony Brook University.
-Books will be provided free of charge and, tea and scones will be served at each discussion session at The Three Village Historical Society History Center, located in the Bayles-Swezey House, c.
+Join us for History Lovers book club, facilitated by Dr. Tara Rider, PhD of Stony Brook University.
+Books will be provided free of charge and, refreshments will be served at each discussion session at The Three Village Historical Society History Center, located in the Bayles-Swezey House, c.
 1800 at 93 N. Country Road, Setauket, NY.

 Are you ready to become a Three Village Historical Society Member and get access to exclusive programming like the History Book Club?
 Join today!

-Reserve and pick up your book by July 15th.
-(CAPACITY REACHED - REGISTRATION IS CLOSED!)
+Reserve and pick up your book by September 16th.

 Limited to 15 participants per book.